wkorando/presentations/java-to-the-future/panama.md

 ## Why Project Panama

-Replace the existing Java Native Interface (JNI) with an improved API that makes debugging and memory management easier, and address security concerns and safety issues related to JNI.
+Improve upon the existing Java Native Interface (JNI) with an improved API that makes debugging and memory management easier, and address security concerns and safety issues related to JNI.

 Allow Java applications take advantage of native libraries while still writing Java, and not having to write in the libraries native language.